 - Quality of materials used such as screen, vinyl, acrylic, glass

-Are there any types of patio enclosures that we missed in this article?
+Are there any types of deck enclosures that we missed in this article?
 Let us know in the comment which kind works best for you.
 For more related content visit our gallery of enclosed patio ideas here.